Mikkomario/Utopia-Scala/Vault-Coder/README.md

   - Default is `"camelCase"`
   - Changing this is not recommended

-Please note that if you specify a generic property such as "db", the rule may be applied to multiple targets, unless overridden by a more specific property elsewhere.
+Please note that if you specify a generic property such as `"db"`, the rule may be applied to multiple targets, unless overridden by a more specific property elsewhere.

 Please also note that not all styles are suitable for all use cases.
-E.g. Using text style within code will result in build errors.
+E.g. Using `"text"` style within code will result in build errors.

 ## Root Path Aliases
 In case you're using certain root paths often, you may ease application use by aliasing those paths.